H2g2: History

 The site was redesigned for the BBC by Aerian Studios in 2011, bringing it in line with the general appearance of other BBC websites, while maintaining a degree of the site's old character.

 On 24 January 2011, the BBC announced cuts of 25% to its online budget, resulting in a £34 million less investment into the site.
 A number of sites were to be closed, including BBC Switch, BBC Blast and 6-0-6.
 As part of this exercise, the BBC chose to sell h2g2.
 On 21 June 2011, it was announced the winning bid was a joint bid put together by three parties: Robbie Stamp, h2g2c2 ("The h2g2 Community Consortium"), and the owners of Lycos Chat (Brian Larholm and Alyson Larholm).
 On 31 August 2011, it was announced h2g2 was sold to Not Panicking Ltd, a company founded by Robbie Stamp, Brian Larholm, and Alyson Larholm, as well as The h2g2 Community Consortium.

 On 3 October 2011, the BBC incarnation of h2g2 closed, leaving only an announcement reading "H2G2 has now left the BBC.
 The new owners of H2G2 are currently preparing the site for relaunch.
-Soon you will find The Guide to Life, the Universe and Everything at www.h2g2.com" The post-BBC version of the site went live on 16 October 2011.
+Soon you will find The Guide to Life, the Universe and Everything at www.h2g2.com".
+The post-BBC version of the site went live on 16 October 2011.

 Terms and conditions

 To contribute to the site it is necessary to register and to agree to the h2g2 "House Rules" and the general Not Panicking Ltd Terms and Conditions.
 Registered users are called Researchers.
-Researchers retain the copyright to their articles, but grant Not Panicking Ltd a non-exclusive license to reproduce their work in all formats.
+Researchers retain the copyright to their articles, but grant Not Panicking Ltd a non-exclusive licence to reproduce their work in all formats.

+Software

 DNA

 Part of the software for h2g2 is known as DNA, after the initials of author and site founder Douglas Adams.
 The DNA technology was introduced a few months after the BBC takeover and is still used for BBC blogs, messageboards and commenting systems.
 Before that there was a technology which was written mostly in Perl.
 Adams was involved in the website in its early days.
 His account name was DNA, and his user number was 42, a reference to the joke in The Hitchhiker's Guide to the Galaxy that the Answer to the Ultimate Question of Life, the Universe and Everything is 42.
 Adams's legacy is still felt on h2g2, though it is not a fan site.